Drama (Aespa EP): Promotion

-Prior to the release of Drama, on November 10, 2023, Aespa held a live event called "Aespa Drama Countdown Live" on YouTube, TikTok, Weverse, and Idol Plus, aimed at introducing the extended play and connecting with their fanbase.
+Before the release of Drama, on November 10, 2023, Aespa held a live event called "Aespa Drama Countdown Live" on YouTube, TikTok, Weverse, and Idol Plus, aimed at introducing the extended play and connecting with their fanbase.
 Additionally, the group launched a pop-up store named "Aespa Week?
 Drama City?" in Seoul, South Korea, running from November 10 to 26, to "commemorate the release of the extended play".